It’s Raining Threats, Hallelujah

 - March 11, 2015

 One of the great things about living in a democratic society is that we don’t have propaganda.
 That is something that authoritarian regimes like Russia and Iran do.
-They have stations like RT and Press tv which do nothing but mindlessly and uncritically promote the agenda of their respective regimes.
+They have stations like RT and Press tv which do nothing but promote the agenda of their respective regimes.

 Here in the free world we have news, and real journalists, who speak truth to power, who interrogate their governments and never cease to call their more dubious assertions into question.
-You know, like Fox News, which as improbable as it may seem, has just been voted the most trustworthy news outlet in America.
-Or the BBC, or CNN or Channel 4 News.
+Like Fox News, which as improbable as it may seem, has just been voted the most trustworthy news outlet in America.
+Or the BBC, CNN or Channel 4 News.

 These threats include North Korea, Iran, Boko Haram, al Qaeda, Islamic State in Syria, Iraq and Libya, the ‘illegal proliferation of military technology, ‘lone wolf’ terrorists, organised crime, challenges in cyberspace, you name it, it threatens us.
 So thank God we have the security services to ‘keep us safe’ – an expression Hammond used so many times one can imagine his audience repeating it drowsily like a mantra before they go to sleep at night.

-We know it makes some companies and corporations richer to chuck weapons around like this, but does this global diffusion of weaponry really help to ‘keep us safe?’
+We know such deals make corporations richer, but does this diffusion of weaponry really help to ‘keep us safe?’
 Did the West really act towards Russia with a spirit of ‘openness, generosity and partnership’ after the Cold War?
-Do Western states bear some responsibility for the ‘destabilising of Ukraine’ that Hammond refers to?
+Do Western states bear some responsibility for the destabilisation of Ukraine?

-Yesterday, faced with a series of dubious assertions by a government minister on matters of security, war and peace, it merely nodded obediently and decided not to ask any, and that may not be propaganda, but it certainly isn’t serious journalism.
+Yesterday, faced with a series of dubious assertions by a government minister on matters of security, war and peace, its star reporter didn’t do any of this.
+Instead he merely nodded in agreement, and that may not be propaganda, but it isn’t serious journalism.